MobleyLab/blues/docs/devdoc.rst

 Initialization
 ``````````````
 The first thing that occurs when ``run()`` is called is the initialization stage.
-During this stage, a call is made to ``_printSimulationTiming()`` method which will print out the total number of force evaluations and simulation time.
+During this stage, a call is made to ``utils.print_host_info()`` and the ``_printSimulationTiming()`` method which will print out some information about the host machine and the total number of force evaluations and simulation time.
 The output will look something like below:

 .. code-block:: python
+    OpenMM(7.3.1.dev-4a269c0) Context generated for CUDA platform
+    system = Linux
+    node = titanpascal
+    release = 4.15.0-50-generic
+    version = #54~16.04.1-Ubuntu SMP Wed May 8 15:55:19 UTC 2019
+    machine = x86_64
+    processor = x86_64
+    DeviceIndex = 0
+    DeviceName = TITAN Xp
+    UseBlockingSync = true
+    Precision = single
+    UseCpuPme = false
+    CudaCompiler = /usr/local/cuda-9.2/bin/nvcc
+    TempDirectory = /tmp
+    CudaHostCompiler =
+    DisablePmeStream = false
+    DeterministicForces = false

    Total BLUES Simulation Time = 4.0 ps (0.04 ps/Iter)
    Total Force Evaluations = 4000